-1Sedimentation Rate: Elevated sedimentation rates are likely to lead to major and detrimental ecological changes within estuary areas that could be very difficult to reverse, and indicate where changes in land use management may be needed.
+Detailed background notes explaining the use and justifications for each indicator are presented in the NZ ETI (Robertson et al. 2016a, 2016b).
+Sedimentation Rate: Elevated sedimentation rates are likely to lead to major and detrimental ecological changes within estuary areas that could be very difficult to reverse, and indicate where changes in land use management may be needed.
 Note the very low risk category is based on a typical NZ pre-European average rate of <1mm/year, which may underestimate sedimentation rates on the Wairarapa coast.

-2Sediment Mud Content: In their natural state, most NZ estuaries would have been dominated by sandy or shelly substrates.
+Sediment Mud Content: In their natural state, most NZ estuaries would have been dominated by sandy or shelly substrates.
 Fine sediment is likely to cause detrimental and difficult to reverse changes in community composition (Robertson 2013), can facilitate the establishment of invasive species, increase turbidity (from re-suspension), and reduce amenity values.
 High or increasing mud content can indicate where changes in land use management may be needed.

-3Redox Potential Discontinuity (RPD): RPD depth, the transition between oxygenated sediments near the surface and deeper anoxic sediments, is a primary estuary condition indicator as it is a direct measure of whether nutrient and organic enrichment exceeds levels causing nuisance (anoxic) conditions.
+Redox Potential Discontinuity (RPD): RPD depth, the transition between oxygenated sediments near the surface and deeper anoxic sediments, is a primary estuary condition indicator as it is a direct measure of whether nutrient and organic enrichment exceeds levels causing nuisance (anoxic) conditions.
 Knowing if the RPD close to the surface is important for two main reasons: